shaliniKushwah-crest/readme/README.md

 ### rubrik-gps-async-result
 ***
 Retrieve the result of an asynchronous request.
-This command will retrieve the result of requests made by commands "rubrik-gps-snapshot-files-download", "rubrik-gps-vm-livemount", "rubrik-gps-vm-export" and "rubrik-gps-vm-snapshot-create".
+This command will retrieve the result of requests made by commands "rubrik-gps-snapshot-files-download", "rubrik-gps-vm-livemount", "rubrik-gps-vm-export", "rubrik-gps-vm-snapshot-create", and "rubrik-gps-vm-recover-files".

 #### Base Command